-Can You Fire Your Workers' Compensation Attorney?
-My Story of How and Why I Did
+Can You Fire Your Workers' Comp Attorney?
+I Did: My Story

 Read on below to hear in detail about my workers' compensation case and how it all panned out.
 However, here are the main nuggets that you should be picking up from my story if you're involved in your own workers' compensation dispute: